-It is not clear from official statements that the Bush Administration will vigorously pursue FMCT negotiations at the CD in Geneva in the near term.
-However, while negotiations are still in their infancy, it could be important to begin a public debate through hearings on various options and approaches to end the production of fissile material for weapons.
+Although negotiations have not yet begun, it could be important to begin a public debate through hearings on various options and approaches to end the production of fissile material for weapons.
 Some outcomes, particularly those that include intrusive verification, could have an impact on U.S. facilities that are not currently being monitored.
-Another aspect for congressional consideration is how well-equipped the U.S. intelligence community is to verify any such agreement.
+Another aspect for congressional consideration is how well-equipped the U.S. intelligence community is to verify any such agreement, and what the role of the International Atomic Energy Agency (IAEA) should be.

-CRS Report RS22474, Banning Fissile Material Production for Nuclear Weapons: Prospects for a Treaty (FMCT), by Sharon Squassoni.
+CRS Report RS22474, Banning Fissile Material Production for Nuclear Weapons: Prospects for a Treaty (FMCT), by Sharon Squassoni

-CRS Report RL31559, Proliferation Control Regimes: Background and Status, by Sharon Squassoni, Steve Bowman, and Steven A. Hildreth.
+CRS Report RL31559, Proliferation Control Regimes: Background and Status, coordinated by Mary Beth Nikitin